Need to scratch that musical Itch?

 Then go down the rabbit hole into the workings of Patcher and tweak the positioning or active state of each band to your liking.

-I also plan on adding an adjacent control table next to the current GUI interface to offer an easy way to activate/deactivate the detection of not only each separate band but also groups of those bands based on pitch class, octave number or musical scale.
+I have included control table macro surfaces as an easy way to activate/deactivate the detection of not only each separate band but also groups of those bands based on pitch class and or octave number.

-I also plan on adding a band shift control that would enable the user to offset the pitch of all detection bands but whilst maintaining the relative intervals between them.
+It includes a band shift control that enables you to offset the pitch of all detection bands whilst maintaining the relative intervals between them.

 The little dashes above controls indicate their default positions.